The Division 2 skills – best skills, tips for using skills

 The Division 2 skills list

 When you first enter the White House, you’ll be directed to speak to the Quartermaster.
 Unlocking the skills requires skill points, which are obtained after levelling up.
-The first variant for each skill will cost one SHC tech cache point, but each subsequent variant skill will cost an increasing amount.
+The first variant for each skill will cost one skill point, but each subsequent variant skill will cost an increasing amount of SHC tech caches.
 Since all the skills are unlocked from the very beginning, I’ve compiled a list of all the skills in the game, including all of the variants and each of the skill descriptions.
 My suggestion for a search term would be to use the skill type (Pulse, Turret, Hive, Chem Launcher, Firefly, Seeker Mine, Drone, and Shield) to filter out any of the unrelated skills.

 |Skill Variant